-If you’re a business owner, chances are good that you have a lot to say about your company, the product category and your industry.
-Business owners like you have seen everything during their career.
+If you’re an industry veteran, chances are good that you have a lot to say about your company, product category and industry.
+Executives like you have seen everything during their careers.
 That puts you in a great position to consider blogging.

-A blog provides many advantages to the small business owner.
-Blogging will engage you with prospects, build credibility, generate inquiries, help with search engine results, etc.
+A blog provides many advantages in B2B marketing.
+Blogging will engage you with prospects, build credibility, generate website traffic, help with search engine results, etc.

-But here’s the challenge…some business owners don’t know how to start and maintain a blog.
-That’s the reason for this article – to give business owners some suggestions about starting a blog.
+But here’s the challenge…some B2B executives don’t know how to start and maintain a blog.
+That’s the reason for this article – to provide insights on how to start a blog.

 There are several types of blogs so for clarity’s sake, let me explain which kind of blog I’m talking about.
 In this article, I refer to the type of blog that offers readers free advice on how to solve their problems.
 It’s up to you to decide how frequent your posts will be.
-From my experience, once or twice per month is sufficient.
+From my experience, once per month is sufficient.

 Selecting topics for your blog posts can be challenging.
 The topics have to be issues that are important to your target market.
-You may want to go through customer correspondence or pay attention to customer service calls to get some ideas about what challenges they face or problems they are trying to solve with your product.
+Go through customer correspondence or pay attention to customer service calls to get ideas about what challenges they face.
+Pay close attention to problems they are trying to solve.
 These make great topics for blog posts.

 CRAWL BEFORE WALKING

-Start a collection of topics you’re passionate about when it comes to your profession or industry.
+Start a collection of topics you’re passionate about when it comes to your profession, product or industry.
 The collection doesn’t have to be extensive, a few will do.
 Jot them down on a piece of paper.
 Better yet, create an MS Word file and record them electronically.
-It will make it a whole lot easier to edit them when it comes time to expand on them.
+It will make it easier to edit them when it comes time to expand on them.